Iguanya/microfinance/replit.md

 - ✅ Customer registration workflow fully functional with photo upload
 - ✅ All 25+ pages now have consistent Bootstrap 5 styling
 - ✅ NO more NOT NULL constraint violations
+- ✅ Customer detail page fully functional with all account access
+- ✅ "New Loan" link accessible from dashboard and customer pages

 ## Recent Changes (Earlier - December 2025)